-Our first book of the week for 2023 is a fascinating ride into the history of rail travel in Exeter.
+Our latest book of the week is a fascinating ride into the history of rail travel in Exeter.

 Exeter is an important railway centre which for about 100 years acted as a crossroads where rival companies the Great Western Railway and the London & South Western Railway (later the Southern Railway) met while serving their respective networks in Devon and Cornwall.